Building industry corrosion: durability of pre-painted steels and construction materials

-Materials used in construction and building envelopes—pre-painted steels, cladding, profiles, fasteners—are exposed throughout their service life to a wide range of environments: marine, urban, industrial, and rural.
-The durability of these materials directly impacts building energy performance, aesthetics, and maintenance costs.
-The French Corrosion Institute is a partner and coordinator of numerous collaborative R\&D projects with the construction industry, actively contributing to the evaluation and development of innovative solutions for pre-painted products.
+Building industry corrosion affects pre-painted steels, cladding, profiles, and fasteners throughout their service life.
+Marine, urban, industrial, and rural environments directly impact durability, energy performance, aesthetics, and maintenance costs.
+The French Corrosion Institute coordinates collaborative R&D projects with the construction industry to evaluate and develop innovative solutions for pre-painted products.

 The French Corrosion Institute, a long-standing partner of the building industry

-The building and construction industry is one of the founding domains of the French Corrosion Institute.
-From its earliest years, the Institute established itself as a leading player in France for assessing the durability of construction materials exposed to corrosion, particularly pre-painted steels (coil coating) used in building envelopes, cladding, and metal profiles.
+Building and construction industry is one of the founding domains of the French Corrosion Institute.
+From its earliest years, the Institute established itself as a leading player in France for assessing the durability of construction materials.
+Its expertise covers pre-painted steels (coil coating) used in building envelopes, cladding, and metal profiles.

 This recognized expertise has led to a key strategic decision: the transfer to France of the MRC (Member Research Consortium) dedicated to the corrosion of pre-painted steels, previously hosted in Sweden.
-This relocation reflects the trust placed by major industry stakeholders—steelmakers, paint formulators, and coating manufacturers—in the French Corrosion Institute to lead large-scale international collaborative research programs.
+This relocation reflects the trust placed by major industry stakeholders in the French Corrosion Institute.
+Steelmakers, paint formulators, and coating manufacturers rely on the Institute to lead large-scale international collaborative research programs.

 Our missions for the building sector